 Christmas shopping in Leeds

 Leeds is going to be a hard one to beat this Christmas.
-Thanks to the newly-opened Victoria Gate shopping centre – a £165million pound development – it’s now the third-biggest shopping destination in the UK outside London.
+The Victoria Gate shopping centre – a £165million pound development – is now the third-biggest shopping destination in the UK outside London.
 In fact, the Rough Guide to Britain named Leeds the best shopping destination in the country.
 It’s no wonder, considering it’s so easy to walk everywhere.

 Christmas shopping in Cardiff

 Cardiff’s main shopping options are at opposite ends of the spectrum.
 On the one hand you’ve got the Cardiff Mall – or St David’s Dewi Sant – a modern shopping centre with more than 200 shops split over two levels.
 There are some great options if you’re shopping for children, including a Hamleys and a LEGO store.
 There’s even a whole floor dedicated to food and drink, so it’s virtually impossible to go hungry.